Medical Billing Lead Generation

 What Is Branding?

-Branding essentially means awareness.
+Branding in medical billing essentially means awareness.
 Do people know about your company?
-Do they have unassisted recall, meaning can they name your company without any prompts?
+Do they have an unassisted recall, meaning can they name your company without any prompts?
 Or do they recognize your name when prompted (assisted recall)?

 Branding also involves perceptions.
 What do people think about your company?
-But here’s the thing—unless you’re a company with significant revenue, say $50 million or $100 million, and you have a multi-million dollar marketing budget, branding likely isn’t a good investment for you.
+But here’s the thing—unless you’re a company with significant revenue, say $50 million or $100 million, and you have a multi-million dollar marketing budget, branding in medical billing likely isn’t a good investment for you.

 Focus on Existing Relationships and Lead Generation